finbox-in/finbox-in.github.io/docs/bank-connect/rest-api.md

 - `progress` (read more in [Progress Field](/bank-connect/rest-api.html#progress-field) section)
 - `fraud` (read more in [Fraud Field](/bank-connect/rest-api.html#fraud-field) section)
+- `last_updated` (denotes when was the last statement with this account-number processed. format: yyyy-MM-ddTHH:mm:ss.SSSZ.)

 ## Identity
 Lists extracted identities for a given entity.